icon of the Holy Mother of Mercy Holy Theotokos of Mercy Community

 on God and Father of all, Who is above all, and through all, and in you all.

--- Ephesians 4:4 - 6
+— Ephesians 4:4 – 6

 This ministry includes prayers for spiritual, emotional and physical healing as well as prayers of remembrance and intercession for those who have died.
-In doing God's work within this world we not only offer prayers but we also provide sacramental visits (when requested) within our area.
+In doing God’s work within this world we not only offer prayers but we also provide sacramental visits (when requested) within our local community.
 We welcome your prayer requests.
 We as monks have also taken on the role of teaching spirituality and orthodox theology.

 If you are interested in more information concerning The Orthodox-Catholic Church of America please see the link to the left.
 You are also welcome to send us an email with your questions concerning our ministry.